wonma/100-days-of-code/log.md

 **Thoughts**
 - I tried explaning my code verbally.
 I think this helps grow my confidence as a developer!

+---

+### Day 66: December 31, Saturday

+**Today's Progress**
+- Reviewed a custom hook and the practical usage of useRef with the example of 'usePrevious' hook. (useRef can be used for tracking the previous state value)

+**Thoughts**
+- I believe, someday soon, everything will make more sense and I can play with them.

 <!--

 <!-- ### Day 1: June 27, Monday